wyattsweet/training/languages/ruby/tutorials_point_learn_ruby.md

 Member functions are any methods within a class.
 They start with `def` followed by the method name.
 They end with the keyword `end`.

+## Variables, Constants and Literals

+There are 5 types of variables

+### Global variables
+Globals begin with `$`.
+Generally not recommended to use global variables.

+### Instance Variable
+begin with `@`

+### Class variables
+begin with `@@`

+### Local variables
+begin with a lowercase letter or `_`

+### Constants

+Constants begin with a uppercase letter.
+Constants can be accessed from within a class or module.
+If defined outside a class or module they become global.

+### Ruby Pseudo-Variables

+These are special variables which behave like constants.
+You can't assign a value to these guys.
+- self: the rec